California School Employees Association: Retirement benefits

-Great Depression spawns professional growth
+Great Depression

-In 1929, when California and the rest of the country plunged into the Great Depression, CSEA was put to the test.
-Workers became plentiful, and jobs grew scarce.
-For classified employees (known at the time simply as “non-certificated” workers), the Depression meant an increase in their workday to 12 hours per day, six days a week with wages as low as taxpayers could get them.
-It wasn't long before poor school districts began trimming budgets and classified jobs.
+In 1929, when California and the rest of the country plunged into the Great Depression, poor school districts began trimming budgets and classified jobs.
+For classified employees (known at the time simply as "non-certificated" workers), the Depression meant an increase in their workday to 12 hours per day, six days a week with wages as low as taxpayers could get them.

-At the union's 1933 conference, Dr. Frank Hart addressed the delegates.
-“Better trained custodians would save districts far more than their cost,” he explained.
-“Custodians themselves would have to raise their standards if they ever hoped to raise their pay.”
-It was a challenge that classified employees were ready to meet, and thus began CSEA's next crusade—professional growth.

-For seven decades, CSEA has prided itself on creating job training opportunities for its members.
+At the union's 1933 conference, Frank Hart addressed the delegates.
+"Better trained custodians would save districts far more than their cost", he explained.
+"Custodians themselves would have to raise their standards if they ever hoped to raise their pay."
+Since then, CSEA has prided itself on creating job training opportunities for its members.
 A member survey in 2000 found that 67 percent of CSEA members believe that improving professional growth opportunities is very important.
 CSEA is working to meet the needs of its members by negotiating career ladders and incentive programs and by offering scholarships and career grants.

-CSEA gets respect at the Capitol
+Classified Bill of Rights

 In the years following World War II, CSEA established itself as an important part of the education community.
 In just ten years, membership shot up from 1,400 members to nearly 10,000.
-Having found strength in numbers, CSEA was ready for an astounding run on the Legislature.
-The union demanded that basic rights and benefits, which had been enjoyed by teachers for years, should finally be extended to classified employees.
+After this growth, the union demanded that basic rights and benefits, which had been enjoyed by teachers for years, should finally be extended to classified employees from the state government.

 Among the bills that passed were the 40-hour work week, sick leave, vacation and bereavement leave and laws prohibiting age discrimination.
 This historic achievement for CSEA later became known as “The Classified Bill of Rights.”
-Classified employees, who had long considered themselves partners in education, were finally getting some of the recognition they deserved.

-Once CSEA passed the Classified Bill of Rights, it never looked back.
-The union pressed on to secure paid holidays, salary increases for reclassified positions, salary protections for instructional aides, the right to unemployment insurance, collective bargaining rights, workplace safety measures, and improved pension benefits.
-CSEA members also worked to defeat many harmful proposals including school vouchers, pension raids and cuts in education funding.
+Once CSEA passed the Classified Bill of Rights, the union pressed on to secure paid holidays, salary increases for reclassified positions, salary protections for instructional aides, the right to unemployment insurance, collective bargaining rights, workplace safety measures, and improved pension benefits.
+CSEA members also worked to defeat many harmful proposals including school vouchers, pension raids, and cuts in education funding.